Lilyscents/LITASALESDATA/README.md

       ### Data Analysis and Visualizations
      This part includes the techniques used in this analysis as my primary objectives were to;
-    * Explored and visualized data using Power BI as my visualization tool, which helped to create interactive dashboards and charts,  providing a clear understanding of the data distribution, outliers and relationships i I made use of Microsoft Excel to perform statistical analysis and calculate metrics such as total sales per region and average sales per product ii Employed SQL to query and manipulate the data in order to extract specific insights like;
+    * Explore and visualize data using Power BI as my visualization tool, which helped to create interactive dashboards and charts,  providing a clear understanding of the data distribution, outliers and relationships
+    * I made use of Microsoft Excel to perform statistical analysis and calculate metrics such as total sales per region and average sales per product
+    * Employed SQL to query and manipulate the data in order to extract specific insights like;
-    iii Product with the highest sales
+    * Product with the highest sales
-    iv Product with the lowest sales
+    * Product with the lowest sales
-    v Total revenue per product
+    * Total revenue per product
-    vi Top 5 customers by total purchase amount etc.
+    * Top 5 customers by total purchase amount etc.
 ![Screenshot 2024-11-05 081045](https://github.com/user-attachments/assets/31f8db98-545b-41af-bd7e-39b080f65111)
 ![Screenshot 2024-11-04 212136](https://github.com/user-attachments/assets/b3537b0c-78c7-4d96-ae96-17a684cfaab2)
 ![Screenshot 2024-11-04 212234](https://github.com/user-attachments/assets/ab034ce2-45cc-4b54-991a-f4ccb9ccdc3b)
 ![Screenshot 2024-11-04 213050](https://github.com/user-attachments/assets/b13ea142-6a95-41d7-bb00-062f9ffc1fdf)

+   ### Findings
     The Insights uncovered were remarkable as I discovered the following;
     1 Shoes in the product category drove majority of sales with over 3,087,500 as the total sales 2 All Regions had the same total of sales